museumcomputernetwork/mcn-2020-git-haiku/index.md

-Silent the old town
+In the twilight rain
-tolling twilight bell; Temple
+visit the ancestral grave
-Of warriors’ dreams.
+are darkened